elliheyes/Polytope-Generation/README.md

 This package is designed to generate reflexive polytopes of a certain type using a genetic algorithm.

-Authors: Per Berglund, Yang-Hui He, Elli Heyes, Vishnu Jejjala, Andre Lukas
+Authors: Per Berglund, Yang-Hui He, Elli Heyes, Edward Hirst, Vishnu Jejjala, Andre Lukas

 Notes:
 - Currently the main function is set to randomly initialise a population, evolve it,